Updated September 2022

-- Over the next 10 years, it is expected the US will need 14,400 machinists.
-That number is based on 7,900 additional machinists, and the retirement of 6,500 existing machinists.
+- Over the next 10 years, it is expected the US will need about 44,100 machinists and tool and die makers per year, according to the Bureau of Labor Statistics.

 - According to American Machinist, nearly 70% of the current machinist workforce is over the age of 45, which means there is a great need for younger workers over the next 20 years.